Aastat-FI/Aastat-FI.github.io/_posts/2021-08-13-second_plot.md

 ![Fourth plot](/img/posts/second_plot/plot4.png)<!-- -->

 Now all we need to do is to combine all the plots together.
-This time there is no need to use cowplot as we can use a bit simpler methods from library called Patchwork.
+This time there is no need to use cowplot as we can use a bit simpler method from library called Patchwork.
 Patchwork is a brilliant library that allows joining plot using arithmetic operations.
 You may have been wondering why we need to specify the plot margins.
 The three plots on top of the